Japan Bike RentalsMotorcycle rentals and tours Japan

 We have prepared a list of Frequently Asked Questions (FAQs).
 Most of these are based on questions, comments and feedback from previous customers over the years.
 We hope you find them helpful.

-Japan is a long country that stretches from north to south some 2000km, which means it is possible to ride at just about any time of the year.
+Japan stretches from north to south some 2000km, which means it is technically possible to ride at just about any time of the year.

-- Late March / early April is 'hanami' cherry blossom season and a popular time for touring.
+- Early April is 'hanami' cherry blossom season in Japan and a popular time for touring.

 - From late April to mid-June, conditions are ideal (mild temperatures and lots of sunny days).

-- Mid-June to mid-July is Japan's official rainy season.
+- Late-June to late-July is Japan's official rainy season.
 Although often not so noticeable, the probability of rain is higher at this time than at other times of the year.

-- October/November is another great time to ride.
+- Early October to mid-November is another great time to ride.
 Autumn brings with it a gorgeous array of colors and it is generally a mild and dry time of year.

-- December is also a good month to ride, but expect it to be a fairly cold ride.
-This is when you get the best views, especially around Mt.
+- From mid-November expect it to be a fairly cold ride.
+However, this is when you tend to get the best views, especially around Mt.
 Fuji.

 Rules regarding licence documentation vary depending on the country where your licence was issued.
 For more information on licence documentation, please carefully check our licence requirements page.